ImageMagick/Usage-Markdown/canvas/index.md

 >
 > A Phase value of '`0`' is recommended when generating a 'Dispersion Maps' (see below) as this will cause minimal distortions within the enhanced 'granule' areas.

-As previously in [Random Flux](#random_flux), you can modify the '*Phase*' with time so as to generate a animation of the ripples moving from one set of granules to the other.
+As previously in [Random Flux](#random_flux), you can modify the '*Phase*' with time so as to generate an animation of the ripples moving from one set of granules to the other.
 This works particularly well without any contrast enhancement.

 ~~~